coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 Nice, but:

 - changes easily (spaces can break assertion)
-- UART sometimes gets garbled
+- UART sometimes gets garbled (USB cables suck)
-- Needs debugger (devices could be programmed using MCUBoot)

 More hassle, than it's worth.
-Store output, but don't depend on them for testing.
+Store output, but don't depend on it for testing.

 Treat device as black box: observe outcome on cloud side.